EVerest/everest-core/modules/EnergyManager/docs/index.rst

 In most cases a setpoint is not neccessary as the same functionality can also be implemented by setting the limits at the node appropriately.
-It is especially useful for bidirectional use case, as it selects whether charging or discharging should be performed:
+It is especially useful for the bidirectional use case, as it selects whether charging or discharging should be performed:

 E.g. with watt limits of -10kW to +10kW and a setpoint of -2kW, it will discharge at 2kW.
 A setpoint of +3kW will switch to charging without changing the limits.